masternodeh/0-docs/docs/polygon.md

 :::

 1. [Head over to the Matic Faucet to get some Matic](https://faucet.matic.network/)
+1. Grab a cup of tea sometimes the faucet can take 10-15 mins to send the tokens.
 1. Put in your address from MetaMask and choose the Matic token and the Mumbai network and Submit.
 1. Confirm and you will get some matic into your wallet to get started.